 - 2022–2023: Robert Schneider, S.M.ASCE, Clarkson University

-- At the time of application and award, the individual must be a student in an ABET-accredited program in civil engineering or related field, a member of his/her local ASCE Student Chapter, and a Student Member of the Society in good standing.
+- At the time of application and award, the individual must be a student in and who will continue as an undergraduate in an ABET-accredited or equivalent program in civil engineering or related field.

-- Previous applicants may apply for consideration in succeeding competitions provided all other requirements of eligibility are satisfied.
+- Previous applicants are eligible to apply in succeeding competition provided the other requirements of eligibility are satisfied.

-- All applications will be reviewed by the Society Awards Committee, and this committee will submit recommendations to the Executive Committee of the Society for consideration at its April meeting.
+- All applications will be reviewed by the Society Awards Committee or its designee for recommendation to the Executive Committee for final approval.

-- The committee may recommend more than one recipient, or may recommend that no award be made in a particular year, if no meritorious applications are received.
+- The committee reserves the right to recommend that no award be made in a particular year if no meritorious applications are received.

-- Selection is based on appraisal of applicant’s justification, educational plans, academic performance, potential for development, leadership capacity, ASCE activities, and financial need.
+- Selection is based on appraisal of applicant’s essay, educational plans, academic performance, potential for development, leadership capacity, ASCE activities, and financial need.

-- The amount of the scholarship will be determined annually by and subject to approval of the Executive Committee of the ASCE Board of Direction based on the income from the fund endowment.
+- The amount of the scholarship will be determined annually by and subject to approval of the Executive Committee of the Board of Direction based on income from the fund endowment.

-- Recipients will be notified of selection in May by the Executive Director of the Society.
+- The recipient will be notified of selection in the spring by the Executive Director of the Society.

 - Award funds will be deposited to the recipient’s account with the business office of the institution designated by the recipient.